 When it comes to aiding chiropractic care, a series of poses called “asanas” are the most helpful yoga techniques.
 These poses are designed to improve posture and strength.
 Yoga reduces lower back pain by improving the function of the lower back.
 Downward facing dog is a popular yoga pose, because it is the most effective at strength building.

 Folding poses are also great for assisting pain associated with problems with the lumbar, thoracic and cervical area.
-The thoracic is located in the middle and upper back area, and it is usually the cause of pain from that area.
+The thoracic is located in the middle and upper back area, and it is usually the Cause of back pain from that area.

 Ultanasana is a folding pose that calms the central nervous system and stretches and decompresses the lumbar, thoracic, and cervical area.
 The Bridge pose is a yoga pose that increases the spine’s range of motion by moving the spine in the opposite direction.
 If pain trouble is due to bad posture or slouching, Garudasana or the Eagle is known for helping to open the cervical spine and shoulders.
 Reverse Namaste is a pose where you draw the arms behind the back.
 It works to open the chest.